r2devops/hub/docs/create-issue.md

     Check the job has versioning (not only latest)
-    If criteria above are not met --> ##Create my docker from Alpine image Choose the officiel Alpine image in latest (think to fix version after) Install doxygen in the frist line of the script 'apk add --no-cache doxygen==1.8.18-r0'
+    If criteria above are not met --> ##Create my docker from Alpine image Choose the officiel Alpine image in latest (think to fix version after) Install doxygen in the first line of the script 'apk add --no-cache doxygen==1.8.18-r0'

     The installed version of Doxygen must be specified as variable with the default value on the current latest version 1.8.18-r0
     A fixed tag must be specified for the alpine image used